TemitopeOladokun/Days-of-Deep-Learning/README.md

 Google : https://cloud.google.com/what-is-cloud-computing/
 Microsoft : https://azure.microsoft.com/en-us/overview/what-is-cloud-computing/
 * Cloud computing can be used for any and all part of machine learning processes
+* Technologies like containers, endpoints, and APIs (Application Programming Interfaces) also help ease the work required for deploying a model into the production environment.
+* ONNX (Open Neural Network Exchange)    https://onnx.ai/